HelloZeroNet/Documentation/docs/en/site_development/zeroframe_api_reference.md

 ### optionalFileUnpin

-Remove pinning (include from automatized optional file cleanup) of downloaded optional file
+Remove pinning of a downloaded optional file.
+The file is now included in automated optional file cleanup.

 Parameter            | Description
                  --- | ---